eternal-flame-AD/pow-buster/README.md

 These findings suggest that both designing and adopting a PoW-based CAPTCHA systems may need additional verification mechanisms beyond empirical testing.

+A good effort outreach was made to Anubis for comments on similar concerns of lacking efficacy/transparency dated 9/19/2025, but no reply was received as of 11/04/2025. [email](emails/xeiaso.091925.eml)

 Additionally, we had opened some issues to upstream when there are clear performance regressions (i.e. not just optimization by a factor but non-linear server-side performance degradation).
 Here are the current statuses: